-If you invest through an administration service, financial adviser or NZX Participant, they may charge you a fee for their services.
-See the Other Material Information (OMI) document on the offer register at www.disclose-register.companiesoffice.govt.nz for more information about making investments.
+If you invest through an administration service, financial advice provider or NZX Participant, they may charge you a fee for their services.
+See the OMI document on the offer register at www.disclose-register.companiesoffice.govt.nz for more information about making investments.